algorandfoundation/xGov/Proposals/xgov-99.md

 ## Future Blueprint
 Based on community feedback, future proposals will focus on:
 - Backend/frontend web application development on Algorand.
+- Developing the AlgoLearn Platform
-- Development using React Native, and perhaps the Unity, Unreal or Swift SDK as per community interest.
+- Development specifically using React Native, and perhaps the Unity, Unreal or Swift SDK as per community interest.

 ## Community Benefits
-- **Onboarding Platform:** Facilitates an easy entry point for community members into Algorand development.
+- **Onboarding Platform:** AlgoLearn, which will facilitate an easy entry point for community members into Algorand development.
-- **Practical Learning:** Offers hands-on experience through guided and in-depth tutorials.
+- **Practical Learning:** Offers hands-on experience through guided and in-depth tutorials and interactive web IDE's.
-- **Innovation Stimulus:** Encourages the creation of new, blockchain-integrated projects.
+- **Innovation Stimulus:** Encourages the creation of new, blockchain-integrated projects and streamlined learning/research.

 ---